Princeton-University-Art-Museum/puam-api-docs/objects.md

 A string describing the materials and processes used to create the object.

 **objectid**
 The Museum's numeric unique machine-readable identifier for the object.
+Note that by appending this id to the url string [http://artmuseum.princeton.edu/collections/objects/](http://artmuseum.princeton.edu/collections/objects/) one can also construct a link to the object's page in the Museum's online collection.

 **objectnumber**
 The museum's internal identifier for the object, most commonly expressed as a combination of a four-digit year and various prefixes/suffixes meant to indicate characteristics about the object.
 In the museum lexicon this is also commonly referred to as an accession number, however loans and other objects not formally accessioned by the Museum receive these numbers as well.